obbap1/pbaba-blog/content/posts/q-digest.md

 ![tree-with-count](https://res.cloudinary.com/pbaba/image/upload/v1772407044/withcount.drawio_ymeznk.png)

-When the summation of the leaf nodes and their parent doesn’t meet the threshold, then they are compressed.
+When the summation of frequencies in a sub-tree ie. the leaf nodes and their parent don’t meet the threshold, then they are compressed.
 In this case, the leftmost and rightmost subtrees have counts 3 and 0, respectively, and the threshold is 4.75:

 ![eligible-compression-tree](https://res.cloudinary.com/pbaba/image/upload/v1772407044/eligibles.drawio_bymh8o.png)